OCA/l10n-germany/l10n_de_tax_statement_zm/README.rst

 #.
 Post the VAT Statement: a new tab VAT Statement Extended will be displayed; the tab contains the lines of the German VAT Statement report extended by a separated statement for the Intra-Community transactions declaration (Zusammenfassende Meldung).
 #.
 In tab Zusammenfassende Meldung press the Update button in order to recompute the  statement lines for this report.
 #.
 The values for product deliveries and services are separated in two columns.
 #.
-If you want to transmit the values to the official report form, f.e. by "www.elster.de" you would have to enter two lines if both columns product + services contains values.
+If you want to transmit the values to the official report form, f.e. by "www.elster.de" you would have to go to the second tab of odoo’s tax statement form where you can see all the lines you would have to declare to the german tax authorities for the selected period.
+If you click on „Download.CSV“ you will get the file you may upload on the 2nd side of the declaration form „Zusammenfassende Meldung“ on the official tax declaration portal „www.elster.de“.
+As another option you may enter the valaues by hand, however you would have to enter two lines if both columns product + services on the tab „Zusammenfassende Meldung“ contains values.

 Printing a PDF report: